BitEscrow/escrow-sdk/README.md

 const signer = EscrowSigner.generate(client_config, xpub)
 ```

-You can import your own key-pair using a raw seed or BIP39 seed words:
+For production, you may wish to import a key-pair using a raw seed or BIP39 seed words:

 ```ts
 // Create an EscrowSigner using a raw seed.